 ∑Fx= Ffrict+cos(60°)*W–T = 0 or Ffrict + cos(60°)*W=T

 ∑Fy= Fnorm– sin(60°)*W = 0 or Fnorm= sin(60°)*W

-Now that the system of equations has been found, the unknown variables can be found by using known information, that the weight is 490 Newton.
-Then Equations are combined in order to solve for the tension.
+Now that the system of equations has been found, the unknown variables can be found by using known information, such that the weight is 490 Newton.
+Then Equations are combined in order to solve the tension.
 Fnorm=sin (60°)*490 N = 424.4 N

 424.4 N*0.25 =Ffrict = 106.1 N

 With tension force found, the answer to the problem is 351.1 N, that is, this amount of force should be applied to the rope in order to move the box up the incline.

 In a similar way, most physics or engineering problems can be simplified, visualized, and solved by drawing a free-body diagram of the problem.
 If there is more than one object then a free-body diagram of each object can be generated.